 Where an enquiry is opened this will typically lead to additional management time being required to justify to HMRC the tax positions taken.
 If HMRC are successful at arguing that tax adjustments are required then this could lead to the organisation suffering penalties and late payment interest.

-Clearly, these are just examples and in order to get a good overview of the tax risk areas across your business - a more thorough and detailed review is required.
+Clearly, these are just examples and in order to get a good overview of the tax risk areas across your organisation - a more thorough and detailed review is required.

 We have developed a Tax Integrity Scorecard which can be used for this purpose.
 It can help businesses understand their UK tax risks and assist them in prioritising where to focus their resources to guard against unexpected tax costs, adverse publicity and to improve tax process efficiencies.

 Use our free Tax Integrity Scorecard now.
 The questions only take a few minutes to complete and once completed you will receive a PDF report highlighting the level of risk in each tax area.
-These risk areas can then be proactively considered and further investigated by the business.
+These risk areas can then be proactively considered and further investigated by the business as the foundation for a tax governance review.